 What is AR?

-Augmented reality occurs when there’s an overlay of digital graphics onto the real world.
+Augmented reality occurs when there’s an overlay of digital graphics in the real world.
 While MR allows users to interact with real-scale virtual information overlaid in a real environment, with AR that interaction isn’t possible.
-This capability is reserved for a mixed reality environment.
+This capability is reserved for a mixed-reality environment.

 AR maybe is the one most used in popular culture.
 You sure have seen it when putting a digital hat on with Instagram filters or playing the mobile game Pokemon Go.
 As you might guess, to make it work, you’ll need some kind of mobile device, like a tablet or a smartphone.
 Using the camera, you’ll be able to see the virtual design on the screen while navigating through a physical space.